matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

   resolved.
 - The FCP will then begin and last for 5 days, giving anyone else some time to speak up before it concludes.
 On its conclusion, the disposition of the FCP will be carried out.
-If, however, sufficient reasoning for the FCP not to conclude is raised, the FCP can be cancelled and the MSC will continue to evolve accordingly.
+If sufficient reasoning against the disposition is is raised, the FCP can be cancelled and the MSC will continue to evolve accordingly.
 - Once your proposal has been accepted and merged, it is time to submit the actual change to the Specification that your proposal reasoned about.
 This is known as a spec PR.
 However in order for your spec PR to be accepted, you